bcm-uga/DeconvBenchmark/README.md

 ## How to make in silico data: folder [data](data/)

-Shortly, we made in silico data using reference profiles of pure cell types from different tissues convoluted with proportions generated based on a Dirichlet distribution.
+Shortly, we prepared in silico data using reference profiles of pure cell types from different tissues convoluted with proportions generated based on a Dirichlet distribution.
 The scripts are in [simulation_scripts](data/simulation_scripts/), and the reference profiles can be downloaded from Zenodo (DOI 10.5281/zenodo.14024479).

 For example, to generate the simulations for the BlCL dataset, simply run:
 ```shell